 Intracytoplasmic sperm injection (ICSI)

-Intracytoplasmic sperm injection (ICSI) involves injecting a single sperm directly into an egg to fertilise it.
-The fertilised egg (embryo) is then transferred to the woman's womb.
-Find out more about ICSI on the Human Fertilisation & Embryo Authority website.
+Intracytoplasmic sperm injection (ICSI) is a type of IVF technique, in which a single sperm is injected directly into an egg to fertilise it.
+The fertilised egg is then transferred to the woman's womb.

-Donor insemination means using sperm donated anonymously by another man.
-As a couple, you may wish to consider using donor insemination as an alternative to ICSI.
+Donor insemination means using sperm donated by another man.

-If you are considering donor insemination, you should be offered independent counselling as a couple about the implications for you and any potential children.
+If you're considering donor insemination, you should be offered counselling as a couple about the implications for you and your children.

 Read more about what you need to know about using a sperm donor.

 If you have very low levels of gonadotrophin hormones (which stimulate the production of sperm), you should be offered treatment with gonadotrophin medication to improve your fertility.